 The most commonly used viral PCR test takes 12 to 24 hours to process and deliver results.
 If we can get results to inform decision making within the first couple of hours of seeing a patient, we can start treatment and management earlier in the disease’s progression and hopefully prevent patients from deteriorating.

-We are working with Imperial College London to stand up a PCR testing programme that will help deliver results more quickly and we’ve already implemented this for patients in some areas.
+We are working with Imperial College London to stand up a PCR testing programme that will help deliver results more quickly.
+We’ve already implemented this for patients in some areas and the government has recently announced wider roll out of this type of testing.
 The DnaNudge test can be undertaken in the hospital, at the point of care, by simply loading a sample in to a cartridge system.
-It provides results in around 90 minutes and, for some areas, such as maternity and A&E, where patients are usually unable to predict their visit, this could have a huge impact on patient care.
+It provides results in around 90 minutes and, for some areas, such as maternity and A&E, where patients are usually unable to predict their visit, this is having a huge impact on patient care.

 PCR testing for staff

 From the outset of the pandemic, we’ve worked hard to increase our testing capacity.
 This has included significant extra resource at North West London Pathology as well as setting up an additional lab in partnership with Imperial College.
 This meant that, as soon as we were able, we launched an on-site testing programme for staff displaying symptoms of coronavirus, as well as any member of their household displaying symptoms.
-This testing programme continues and we encourage any staff with symptoms, or with a member of their household who has symptoms, however mild, to request a test.
+This testing programme continues, alongside our test and trace system, and we encourage any staff with symptoms, or with a member of their household who has symptoms, however mild, to request a test.

 When we paused some of our clinical services to respond to the virus, a wonderful group of staff were redeployed to support the testing programme.
 They helped launch testing points at our three main sites, enabling colleagues showing symptoms of coronavirus to get tested on their way home to self-isolate as well as to come in for testing.